 See our publications page to download copies of the Directory.

 Please note: These links will only display currently funded projects.
 For previously funded projects, use the Search page and remember to select "All projects, both current and defunded."

-NIDRR seeks to improve employment outcomes for people with disabilities by funding research into the wide spectrum of employment and disability issues, including economics; Federal, State, and community employment programs; accommodation; technology; education; and ergonomics and the work environment.
+NIDILRR seeks to improve employment outcomes for people with disabilities by funding research into the wide spectrum of employment and disability issues, including economics; Federal, State, and community employment programs; accommodation; technology; education; and ergonomics and the work environment.